Advaith3600/seamless-admin/README.md

 ### `seamless-admin.php` config file

-- `prefix`: This option can be set to change the prefix of the admin routes.
+- `prefix`: Change the prefix of the admin routes.
 However, this will not change the name of the route.
 By default, `/admin` will be used as the prefix
+- `api_prefix`: Change the prefix for api routes.
 - `middleware`: Global middleware for the admin routes.
 By default, the auth middleware is set.
+- `api_middleware`: Middleware group for api routes.

 ### Model specific configuration